aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-templates.md

 ## Create a Custom Template

-Custom templates should be written in Jinja2 and can utilize Jinja2 features such as variable substitution.
+Custom templates should be written in Jinja2.

+For details on how to create Jinja2 templates, see [Templating Jinja2](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_templating.html#templating-jinja2)

 For example:
 ```jinja2